andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 )
 ```

+Based on what we have learned so far, what does this code do?
+We don't have to understand each bit, but in essence:

+1. myAsyncFunction is a function that uses a **Promise constructor** to create an instance of a promise.
+    1. The constructor takes an **executor function** (with parameters called "resolve" and "reject" in this case).
+    1. In the executor's body, we do our **"computation"**:
+        1. We create an XHR object and prepare a GET request.
+        1. We **get ready to call resolve** with the response text, in case the request is successful.
+        1. We **get ready to call reject** with the status text, in case the request encounters an error.
+        1. We dispatch the request to the server.
+1. We call myAsyncFunction to **create a promise** ("myPromise").
+1. We call the promise's *then()* method, to **schedule our callbacks** (as discussed before).

 <a id="further-reading"></a>
 ## Further reading

-We've arrived at the end of this post, I will finish with some addition reading material:
+We've arrived at the end of this post, I will finish with some additional reading material:

 [https://github.com/domenic/promises-unwrapping/blob/master/docs/states-and-fates.md](https://github.com/domenic/promises-unwrapping/blob/master/docs/states-and-fates.md)